tariqalsharaa/tariqalsharaa/README.md

 ### 🔨 What I'm Currently Building

 - **Vault** — A native iOS portfolio tracker for serious investors.
 Stocks, crypto, metals, bonds, and real estate in one unified app.
 Built with SwiftUI, SwiftData, and Supabase. → [try-vault-app.com](https://www.try-vault-app.com/)
+- **SN-CLI** - A developer tool that bridges ServiceNow instances with local development environments.
+Pull scripts from any instance into a structured GitHub repo, diff and push changes from the terminal, and give any AI tool verified ServiceNow domain knowledge through a benchmarked context file.
+Built with Node.js. → [join the waitlist: https://tally.so/r/XxELdP]

 ---